-Seventy-nine parent-child pairs participated in this study, including 68 mothers and 11 fathers, of whom 90% were Caucasian, 6% Asian, and 4% African American.
+A total of 79 parent-child pairs participated in this study, including 68 mothers and 11 fathers, of whom 90% were Caucasian, 6% Asian, and 4% African American.
 A brief background survey revealed that 92% of parents held a college degree.
 Most parents (71%) visited museums with their family at least four times each year.

-Our sample also included 49 girls and 30 boys aged 6-10 years old (M = 8 years, 3 months, SD = 1 year, 3 months).
-These ages were targeted because the Discovery Garden was designed for children up to ten years old and a pilot study revealed that children aged six to ten could more readily engage in the observational activities and science talk for the duration of the observation study, whereas children five and younger could not do so consistently as a group.
+Our sample also included 49 girls and 30 boys ages 6 to 10 years old (M = 8 years, 3 months; SD = 1 year, 3 months).
+These ages were targeted because the Discovery Garden was designed for children up to 10 years old and a pilot study revealed that children ages 6 to 10 could more readily engage in the observational activities and science talk for the duration of the observation study, whereas children 5 and younger could not do so consistently as a group.

 Parents and children were recruited while visiting the Discovery Garden and a city park summer camp program where families interested in nature activities might gather.
 During recruitment 105 families agreed to participate in the study, of which 92 completed all recruitment activities (i.e., receiving verbal information about the study, discussing questions raised by potential participants, and obtaining parental written consent).
-Of those, 11 families chose not to begin the study and two additional families completed the study but were later eliminated due to equipment failure.
+Of those, 11 families chose not to begin the study and two additional families completed the study but were later eliminated because of equipment failure.
 Families received free museum passes for their participation.